top of page

 What are the challenges and benefits of making missing and stolen pets present in virtual space?

-Arathoon, J., Allen, D, and Hallett, A., 2024 - forthcoming academic paper.
-“Too hot to handle”: Making missing and stolen pets present in virtual space.
+Arathoon, J., Allen, D. and Hallatt, A., 2024.
+“Too hot to handle”: Making lost and stolen pets present in virtual space.
+Geoforum, 152, p.104013.

 Pet Theft Taskforce